 - Acidic foods (tomatoes, tomato-based foods, citrus fruit)

-- Greasy and high fat foods (such pizza, French fries, hamburgers, deep-fried chicken)
+- Greasy and high-fat foods (such as pizza, French fries, hamburgers, and deep-fried chicken)

 - Not eating 2-3 hours before bedtime